mLoDar/Kahoofection/README.md

 <br>

-- Find active Kahoot games randomly by bruteforcing game pins and checking them live.
+- Find active Kahoot-Games randomly by bruteforcing game pins and checking them live.
 - `Kahoofection` is able to generate and check up to 10 generated game pins per second.
 - In about 50 game pins, on average there are 2 valid game pins.